lighterim/lighterim/docs/tutorial-basics/lighter-im-user-guide.md

 sidebar_position: 1
 ---

-## Lighter.IM User Guide: The Safest, Most Private On/Off-Ramp in Web3
+# The Safest, Most Private On/Off-Ramp in Web3

 ## Welcome to Lighter.IM Protocol